Maximo-Guk/CF-SUMMER-2022-API-GO/README.txt

 Yes I attempted all the extra credit that was listed.
 I also added a few of my own API endpoints on the worker side of things to allow for a voting system and a emoticon system for the comment section.

+By the way I noticed the systems autograder was saying that it had issues writing my result of 92% to my file, and it wasn't providing any feedback.
+Not sure if this is intentional!

 It was a fun assignment, thank you!